PVoLan/wooden-architecture/architecture.md

 ## Gradle role

 Pay some attention to gradle modules on the image above.
 Although you can put all the code into one module, and replace gradle modules with separate Java packages, I'd recommend you to use modules as specified (or, if you know better solution for the purpose described below, please send me a note).
 Gradle modules are used here as a tool to strictify dependencies.
+Pay attention to the `build.gradle` files (dependencies section) in the sample app.

 - **Explicit add of new dependencies.** While using packages, it is very easy to add ```import``` to another package.
 In most cases IDE like Android Studio will add ```import```'s almost automatically, sometimes even without notifying the developer.
 In contrast, Gradle dependencies are very explicit, they are almost never added automatically.
 Even when dependency is suggested by IDE, you'll have an explicit dialog and long-running gradle sync process after, so you'll less likely miss it.
 - **Less dependencies, more control.** Every particular Java class file usually has dozens of imports, they are changing often, and it is not easy to control their consistence.
 In contrast, there are only few gradle dependencies in the project, and they are rarely changed.
 You (or your team lead) can easily control that no gradle dependencies has been changed improperly